If done right, using real estate business cards and leaving them in the right places can be a great way to generate leads.

 This app could be some sort of contact database or CRM (customer relationship management software).

 The traditional way would be to type the contact information in a physical address book.

-So, ideally, we have these steps that your new contact usually follow:
+So, ideally, we deliver these steps that your new contact usually follows:

 - Receiving the business card

 - Storing it temporally in their pocket, handbag, or wallet

 - Taking it out of the temporary storage and passing the contact information over to a sort of contact database (e.g., Google Contacts, MS Office, etc.)